5 IoT outsourcing development trends 2023

 Industrial IoT will be a focal point.

-In the past 4-5 years, though the consumer IoT market has seen immense investment, some recent failures like Jawbone and BuddyGuard have put a damper on the party.
-Chances are, we'll witness a shift of focus to industrial IoT, with companies looking to offer innovative solutions, companies like Falkonry and FogHorn Systems, reaping the most benefit.
-We may well see IoT being used to resolve problems in transportation, agriculture, telecommunications, and insurance, with capital expenditure of deploying the tech plummeting.
+In the past 4-5 years, though the consumer IoT market has seen immense investment, the promise of Industrial IoT hasn't been met.
+According to a Cisco study, barely 30 percent of C-suite executives could name one of their many IIoT initiatives that became a success.
+Chances are, this year we'll witness a shift of focus to improve industrial IoT.
+We may well see IoT being used to resolve problems in transportation, agriculture, telecommunications, and insurance, what with the capital expenditure of deploying the tech plummeting.

 Mandatory security regulations